 The microcontroller can communicate with external electronics through the GPIO pins.
 An IC interface accommodates a 100-kHz serial link with an external device.
+There is also a Hardware Assisted Parallel Interface which can be used to transfer data to an external device.

-The free-running 12-bit timer clocked at 1 MHz provides two interrupt sources, 128 μs and 1.024 ms. The timer can be used to measure the duration of an event under firmware control by reading the timer twice: once at the start of the event, and once after the event is complete.
+The free-running 12-bit timer clocked at 1 MHz provides two interrupt sources, 128-μs and 1.024-ms. The timer can be used to measure the duration of an event under firmware control by reading the timer twice: once at the start of the event, and once after the event is complete.
 The difference between the two readings indicates the duration of the event measured in microseconds.
 The upper four bits of the timer are latched into an internal register when the firmware reads the lower eight bits.
 A read from the upper four bits actually reads data from the internal register, instead of the timer.
 This feature eliminates the need for firmware to attempt to compensate if the upper four bits happened to increment right after the lower eight bits are read.

-The microcontroller supports 10 maskable interrupts in the vectored interrupt controller.
-Interrupt sources include the USB Bus Reset interrupt, the 128- $\mu$ s (bit 6) and 1.024-ms (bit 9) outputs from the free-running timer, five USB endpoints, the USB hub, the GPIO ports, and the IC master mode interface.
+The microcontroller supports 11 maskable interrupts in the vectored interrupt controller.
+Interrupt sources include the 128- $\mu$ s (bit 6) and 1.024-ms (bit 9) outputs from the free-running timer, five USB endpoints, the USB hub, the DAC port, the GPIO ports, and the IC master mode interface.
 The timer bits cause an interrupt (if enabled) when the bit toggles from LOW '0' to HIGH '1'.
 The USB endpoints interrupt after the USB host has written data to the endpoint FIFO or after the USB controller sends a packet to the USB host.
+The DAC ports have an additional level of masking that allows the user to select which DAC inputs can cause a DAC interrupt.
 The GPIO ports also have a level of masking to select which GPIO inputs can cause a GPIO interrupt.
+For additional flexibility, the input transition polarity that causes an interrupt is programmable for each pin of the DAC port.
 Input transition polarity can be programmed for each GPIO port as part of the port configuration.
 The interrupt polarity can be either rising edge ('0' to '1') or falling edge ('1' to '0').

-The CY7C65013 and CY7C65113 include an integrated USB serial interface engine (SIE) that supports the integrated peripherals and the hub controller function.
+The CY7C66011/12/13 and CY7C66111/12/13 include an integrated USB serial interface engine (SIE) that supports the integrated peripherals and the hub controller function.
 The hardware supports up to two USB device addresses with one device address for the hub (two endpoints) and a device address for a compound device (three endpoints).
 The SIE allows the USB host to communicate with the hub and functions integrated into the microcontroller.
-The CY7C65113 part includes a 1:4 hub repeater with one upstream port and four downstream ports, while the CY7C65013 part includes a 1:7 hub repeater.
+The part includes a 1:4 hub repeater with one upstream port and four downstream ports.
 The USB hub includes power management control of the downstream ports using GPIO pins assigned by the user firmware.
-The user has the option of ganging the downstream ports together with a single pair of power management pins, or providing power management for each port with four (CY7C65113) or seven (CY7C65013) pairs of power management pins.
+The user has the option of ganging the downstream ports together with a single pair of power management pins, or providing power management for each port with four pairs of power management pins.